francisywk/mirai-metro/content/wiki/diamond-line.md

 draft: false
 category: miraimetro
 keywords: [mirai,miraimetro,route,diamondline]
-notice: "This article is about the former rapid transit line in Mirai before merging with the [Mirai RGB](/wiki/mirai-rgb 'Mirai RGB').
-For the current rapid transit system, see [Mirai Metro](/wiki/mirai-metro 'Mirai Metro')"
+notice: "This article is about the rapid transit line on the [Mirai Metro](/wiki/mirai-metro 'Mirai Metro').
+For the previous rapid transit system in which this line is a part of before merging with the [Mirai RGB](/wiki/mirai-rgb 'Mirai RGB'), see [Mirai SkyCart](/wiki/mirai-skycart 'Mirai SkyCart')."
 see_also: true
 quick_facts:
   - title_style: "border-top: 4px solid #33CDFB;border-bottom: 4px solid #33CDFB;padding:2px 0;"